-If is Trent University's intent to create an inclusive learning environment.
+Ilt is Trent University's intent to create an inclusive learning environment.
 If a student has a disability and documentation from a regulated health care practitioner and feels that they may need accommodations to succeed in a course, the student should contact the Student Accessibility Services Office (SAS) at the respective campus as soon as possible.

-Blackboard and Web Archive Page
+Blackboard and Archive Page

 All course materials will be posted to or linked from the course Blackboard site.
-A web page at euclid.trentu.ca/math/sb/2260H/ will archive this material, as well as material from a number of previous iterations of the course taught by the instructor.
+A web page at euclid.trentu.ca/math/sb/2260H/ will eventually archive this material, and already archives material from a number of previous iterations of the course taught by the instructor.

-Last modified 2023-11-26.
+Last modified 2024-11-21.